A How-to: Buying Investment Property With Less Pain and Lasting Business

 Tips Beyond The Technical

 The economic stability of the area should be a major deciding factor for an investment.
-Foreign residents and investors are often the first ones to pay during a period of economic instability.
+Foreign residents and investors are often the first ones to have their pockets emptied during a period of economic instability.
 That’s why it’s important to either get to know the legal system, or ensure that you are well-represented.
 Take the 10-year minimum approach; a decade of relative stability with few fluctuations is more likely to bring your business plan success.

 Would you live here?